 Having a lid is advantageous for easy access and cleaning.
 A waterproof hide box can also easily converted into a humidifying shelter.
 The opening of the hide box can either be high up on the side or on the top (in the lid) of the container.
 The opening needs to be large enough to allow access to the inside, but not too large.

 Small to medium plastic lunch boxes are popularly used to make hide boxes.
-Although non-natural-looking, plastic lunch boxes are inexpensive and easy to obtain.
+Although plastic lunch boxes are not natural-looking and good at keeping light out, they are inexpensive and easy to obtain.
 To allow for even more privacy, solid-coloured boxes are preferred over see-through ones.
 Enclosed commercial items in the form of natural-looking rocks and dried wood are also available.

 Cave-like hiding areas for Leopard geckos are structures that are placed on top of the enclosure substrate.
 In addition to shelter, they also add environment enrichment and decorative value.